nbarrett/oscillation/README.md

 ## Game Demo

-There's a demo of the game running at https://oscillation-production.up.railway.app
+There's a demo of the game so far running at https://oscillation-production.up.railway.app.
+Note that the game is still in development and is not yet complete, so please don't expect all features in the instructions to be found!